-Introduction: As we develop our various ministries of healing prayer at Grace Community Church, we want to clarify our view about the gifts of the Spirit and how our view correlates with other movements in the area of healing prayer.
-In general, I would articulate our theological position as a modified Third Wave 1 position that embraces a strong commitment to the supernatural power of God but also embraces faith and reason at the same time.
+Introduction: As we develop our various ministries of healing prayer at Grace Community Church, we want to clarify our view about the gifts of the Spirit and how our view correlates with other movements in the arena of healing prayer.
+In general, I would articulate our theological position as a Third Wave1 position that embraces a strong commitment to the supernatural power of God but also embraces faith and reason at the same time.

-We do not embrace traditional Pentecostal theology that suggests the baptism in the Spirit takes place after salvation and that tongues is the necessary sign.
-Moreover, we are not culturally charismatic, using charismatic jargon or featuring the regular expression of gifts in our main services.
-However, we do believe that all the gifts are available for today and may be joyfully used.
+We do not embrace a traditional Pentecostal theology that suggests the baptism in the Spirit takes place after salvation and that tongues is the necessary sign.
+Moreover, we are not culturally charismatic, using charismatic jargon, and featuring the regular expression of gifts in our main services.
+However, we do believe that all the gifts are available for today.